11 Best Banks in Arizona for 2025

 What is the best bank in Arizona?

 There is no hard and fast answer to this question.
 The best bank in Arizona is based on your particular needs.
-If you prefer an online banking experience, for example, SoFi or Ally Bank will likely be a great fit.
-However, if in-person customer support is important to you, you may be better off with Chase Bank, WaFd Bank, or BMO Harris as these financial institutions have brick-and-mortar locations throughout the state.
+If you prefer an online banking experience, for example, SoFi or Upgrade will likely be a great fit.
+However, if in-person customer support is important to you, you may be better off with Chase Bank or WaFd Bank, as these financial institutions have brick-and-mortar locations throughout the state.

 What are some national banks in Arizona?